Table of Contents

 4. Networking Opportunities

-Both EM and MBA programs provide networking opportunities, but the connections you make may differ based on the industry focus of the program.
+Both MEM and MBA programs provide networking opportunities, but the connections you make may differ based on the industry focus of the program.
 Consider which network aligns better with your career objectives and industry interests.

 5. Salary and Job Opportunities